eugeneeugene123/fp64/README.md

 ### fp64
 copy of www.bitbucket.org/eugene_eugene_123/fp64

 Emulation of floating point arithmetic (using integer instructions) with special non-IEEE 128bit format (64 bits mantissa, 32 bits exponent and 32 bits for attributes).
 This emulation is only 1-5 times slower (clang -O3 -m64, Sempron 145) than FPU and gives exact 80bit (extended, long double) results.
 NaNs and denormals are supported, as like as infinity.
 2 different algorithms for division can be selected: Newton or tabled with derivative calculation.
 The first is slower, the second uses small (2Kbyte) lookup table.
 The first algorithm is used in AMD Ryzen processors (makes division 3 times faster than previous algorithms, according to Agner Fog's instruction tables).
+Sine function is implemented using coefficients obtained using @samhocevar/lolremez

 #### CURRENTLY IMPLEMENTED
 - basic arithmetic operations (+, -, *, /, +=, -=, *=, /=, unary -)